mathigon/textbooks/content/quadratics/content.md

     img.text-wrap.s-hide(src="images/skater-3.jpg" style="shape-outside: url(images/skater-3-mask.png)" width=280 height=480)

-The __revenue__ of our company is the total amount of money we make.
+The __revenue__ of our company is the total income we make.
 It is the number of skateboards sold (the _demand_) times the price of each:

 {.text-center} _{.pill.green}revenue_ = _{.pill.teal}demand_ × _{.pill.purple}price_

-But the number we are most interested in is our __profit__: the revenue we make from selling skateboards, minus the cost of producing them.

-Using all of this information, can you find an equation that expresses our _{.pill.yellow}profit_ in terms of just the _{.pill.purple}price_ of every skateboard?
+But the number we are more interested in is our __profit__: the revenue we make from selling skateboards, minus the cost of producing them.
+Can you find an equation that expresses our  _{.pill.yellow}profit_ in terms of just the _{.pill.purple}price_ of every skateboard?

     x-equation-system
       table